poems4u/poems4u/content/poems/posts/Perpendicular.md

 When put on Earth, received all their own Job: <br>
 So Elihu, with lies disguised as truths, <br>
-Whose "I am" bears cogito of Magog, <br>
+Whose "I am" reaps cogito of Magog, <br>
 Will come to those whose faith bears rotten fruit.

 I saw one _Enallagma Basidens_, <br>